pi-box/srv/README.md

 ### 2. Optional: Configure WiFi Without a Computer (Temporary Hotspot)

-📌 **How it Works?**
-When the Raspberry Pi is powered on, it will check for available WiFi networks.
+📌 **How it Works?** When the Raspberry Pi is powered on, it will check for available WiFi networks.
 If no known network is found, it will start a hotspot, allowing you to connect via a phone or computer and configure the WiFi.
+The network setup can be done using a phone by connecting to the hotspot and accessing the management interface, as described in the section [Accessing the Pi-Box User Interface](#accessing-the-pi-box-user-interface).

 #### Create a Connection Management Script (AutoHotspot)